awgeo/autobuildicdb/README.md

 The script (autobuildicdb_NPD_PrepareData.ipynb) outputs reformatted well header files (CSV) that are optimised for import to IC via the relevant import tools, like Import Well Headers and Import Multi-Well ASCII file.

-<b>Write directly to the SQL Server database<b>
+<b>Write directly to the SQL Server database</b>

 A second, experimental part to this project (autobuildicdb_NPD_WriteToDatabase.ipynb) does away with the manual import process altogether, and instead establishes a connection to and writes data directly to the IC SQL Server database.
-This workflow requires a detailed understanding of the inner workings of the IC database, and is somewhat convoluted as column names are different in the SQL tables.
-This script is not fully tested and should only be used on a blank IC database and an existing populated IC database.
+This workflow requires a detailed understanding of the inner workings of the IC database, and is somewhat convoluted as column  (data type) names are different in the SQL tables.
+This script is not fully tested and should only be used on a blank IC database, not on an existing populated IC database.

 <b>Other scripts (Text Dictionaries, Shapefiles, etc.)</b>

 A number of other scripts (work in progress) help build Text Dictionaries based on Lithostratigraphy data, and auto-populate your IC project with NPD Shapefiles.
 Again, these should be used with caution.

-Please get in touch if you'd like
+Please get in touch if you'd like to explore any part of this workflow.